 Pitchandikulam Bioresource Centre with its library, database, artefacts and photo displays, provides a focus for the teaching of restoration ecology, environmental science, and the identification and use of indigenous medicinal plants.
 A major focus of Pitchandikulam is community outreach and we currently work in 25 villages through the Kazhuveli bioregion.

-Our thriving art department helps us to spread a positive ecological message and help people everywhere appreciate natural beauty in all its detail.
+Art department helps us to spread a positive ecological message and help people everywhere appreciate natural beauty in all its detail.

 The Pitchandikulam Art Collective works with stone, ferro-cement, slate, canvas, bronze and resin, to create artworks for parks, museums, and interpretation centres depicting the wildlife of the subcontinent.